 21208.
-The program is intended to improve the efficiency and efficacy of mitigation only and is not intended to supplant the requirements of the California Environmental Quality Act (Division 13 (commencing with Section 21000) or any other environmental law.
-The identification of planned transportation projects and of mitigation projects or measures for planned transportation projects under this division does not imply or require approval of those projects for purposes of the California Environmental Quality Act (Division 13 (commencing with Section 21000) or any other environmental law.
+The program is intended to improve the efficiency and efficacy of mitigation only and is not intended to supplant the requirements of the California Environmental Quality Act (Division 13 (commencing with Section 21000)) or any other environmental law.
+The identification of planned transportation improvements and of mitigation improvements or measures for planned transportation improvements under this division does not imply or require approval of those improvements for purposes of the California Environmental Quality Act (Division 13 (commencing with Section 21000)) or any other environmental law.

 SEC.
-14. Section 99312.1 of the Public Utilities Code is amended to read:
+15. Section 99312.1 of the Public Utilities Code is amended to read:

-99312.1. (a) Revenues transferred to the Public Transportation Account pursuant to Sections 6051.8 and 6201.8 of the Revenue and Taxation Code are hereby continuously appropriated to the Controller for allocation as follows:
+99312.1. (a) Revenues transferred to the Public Transportation Account pursuant to Sections 6051.8 and 6201.8 of the Revenue and Taxation Code for the State Transit Assistance Program are hereby continuously appropriated to the Controller for allocation as follows: